 In the low-energy limit, the Maxwell-Chern-Simons theory reduces to the Chern-Simons theory

 The observable of the theory is the Wilson loop $W({\cal C}) = {\rm e}^{{\rm i} \int_{\cal C}a_{\mu} {\rm d}x^{\mu} }$.
-The correlation function of two Wilson loops has a nonzero fractional phase if they are linked to each other:
+The correlation function of two Wilson loops has a nonzero fractional phase if they are linked to each other,

-Therefore, this theory is again in a topologically ordered phase, characterized by the type-B SSB of $\bb{Z}_k$ 1-form symmetry.
-In the present case, in particular, the generator of the 1-form symmetry is the charged object itself.
+Therefore, this theory is again in a topologically ordered phase, characterized by the type-B SSB of $\bb{Z}_k$ one-form symmetry.
+In the present case, in particular, the generator of the one-form symmetry is the charged object itself.